 Adding funds to your Nintendo Account

-A Nintendo account has an internal wallet with their account, and you can top-up your funds using three ways I described above — via credit/debit card, Paypal, or an eShop card.
+A Nintendo account has an included wallet with their account, and you can top-up your credits using three ways I described above — via credit/debit card, Paypal, or an eShop card.

 Adding funds to your Nintendo Account Wallet